Chenxi-Hu93/Coursework-Assignment-2022-23/README.md

 This code generates training data and trains a neural network using the Deep Galerkin Method to solve a partial differential equation.

 The code generates random training data with N_data data points and applies the DGM neural network to fit a function defined by the result.value function.
-The neural network is defined by the Net_DGM class and uses three DGM_Layer classes to perform the approximation.
-The optimizer is set up using the optim.Adam function with a learning rate of 0.0001, and a MultiStepLR scheduler is used to decay the learning rate.
-The loss function used is the mean squared error loss, defined by nn.MSELoss.
+The neural network is defined by the `Net_DGM` class and uses three `DGM_Layer` classes to perform the approximation.
+The optimizer is set up using the `optim.Adam` function with a learning rate of 0.0001, and a MultiStepLR scheduler is used to decay the learning rate.
+The loss function used is the mean squared error loss, defined by `nn.MSELoss`.

 The training loop is defined by num_epochs and the loss function is minimized using backpropagation.
 The loss at each epoch is recorded and the training loss is plotted using matplotlib.